Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 ## Usage Instructions

 ### General functionality
 Its operation depends on a general configuration file **“config.json”**.
-Among the main options to configure are in the object **“tatoConfig”**, these are:
+The main options to configure are in the object **“tatoConfig”**, these are:

 #### Annotation mode
 DMD has predefined annotation modes.
 These annotation modes are defined by a group of labels related to an analysis dimension of the dataset.
 For example, there is the distraction annotation mode which includes labels like texting-left, drinking, etc.